Kamran Ghasempour

-Kamran Ghasempour (کامران قاسمپور, born 16 Dec 1996) is an Iranian freestyle wrestler who competes at 92 kilograms, where he is the reigning World Champion.
+Kamran Ghasempour (کامران قاسمپور, born 16 Dec 1996) is an Iranian freestyle wrestler who competes at 92 kilograms, where he is a former world champion.
 He is also a two-time Asian Continental champion and a two-time World U23 Champion at 86 kilograms.

 Career

 He won the gold medal in the men's 86 kg event at the 2018 World U23 Wrestling Championship in Bucharest, Romania and at the 2019 World U23 Wrestling Championship in Budapest, Hungary.

 In 2019, he won the gold medal in the 86 kg event at the Asian Wrestling Championships held in Xi'an, China.
 He also secured the gold medal in the 92 kg event at the 2021 Asian Wrestling Championships held in Almaty, Kazakhstan.

 He won the gold medal in the men's 92 kg event at the 2021 World Wrestling Championships held in Oslo, Norway.
 He also won the gold medal in the men's 92 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.